Work for Us

 There are a large number of clubs and extra-curricular activities ranging from Jazz Band to Warhammer and we run a huge number of trips and visits to local and international venues.
 Homewood also takes a very active part in Duke of Edinburgh and World Challenge.
 Through these initiatives, plus the many other links made by the school, we aim to enable students to discover their true potential in all areas of the curriculum and beyond.

 At Key Stage 3, students study a full range of subjects including Dance, Drama, MFL (including the opportunity to study Mandarin), Humanities and ICT.
 We focus on building strong foundations for future learning and encourage a mastery approach with an emphasis on high-quality work and exhibition.
-In Year 10, students begin GCSE options; following a range of learning pathways that complement a Core Curriculum consisting of English Language, English Literature, Maths, Double Science and PE; all students are given the opportunity to complete the English Baccalaureate and can also follow Vocational courses from the exceptionally broad range of choices.
-Key Stage 4 courses are completed in 2 years and then students continue their personalised learning pathways into the Sixth Form with a programme selected from A Levels and Level 3 BTECs and the International Baccalaureate Careers-Related Programme.
+In Year 10, students begin GCSE options; following a range of learning pathways that complement a Core Curriculum consisting of English Language, English Literature, Maths, Double Science and PE; all students can also follow Vocational courses from the exceptionally broad range of choices.
+Key Stage 4 courses are completed in 2 years and then students continue their personalised learning pathways into the Sixth Form with a programme selected from A Levels and Level 3 BTECs.
 An exciting range of courses at all levels exists in the highly successful Sixth Form which attracts a large majority of Homewood students to stay on and a significant number of students from other schools.

 Formal assessment takes place on a termly basis and progress is tracked with clear achievement grades and targets which are regularly reported to parents.
 A detailed analysis following each data-drop supports precision teaching and targeted intervention to support student progress.
 Staff training focuses on the development of high-quality teaching.
 Time is provided each week to facilitate joint planning and moderation of assessment in and between departments and with our primary partners.